 Born in Budapest, Hungary, in 1980.
 He graduated from the University of Theatre and Film Arts of Budapest in 2009.
 As a guest student, he spent a year at the Berlin Film Academy.
 His short fiction Soft Rain was premiered at the Directors’ Fortnight at Cannes Film Festival in 2013.
 Nagy also made the medium-length documentaries Another Hungary (2013) and Harm (2015).
 Natural Light is his first feature film.

 Born in New Brunswick, Canada, in 1973.
-After studying film, he made shorts and worked for several years as a film critic.
-In 2005, he made his feature debut with Drifting States which won the Golden Leopard in the video competition at Locarno.
-He also made films like All That She Wants (2008) and Curling (2010, 34th Mostra), both winners of best direction at Locarno; Vic and Flo Saw a Bear (2013), which won the Alfred Bauer Award at Berlinale; Boris without Béatrice (2016) and Ghost Town Anthology (2019).
+After studying film, he made short films and worked for several years as a film critic.
+In 2005, he made his feature debut with Drifting States, which won the Golden Leopard in the video competition at Locarno.
+He also made films like All That She Wants (2008) and Curling (2010, 34th Mostra), both winners of best direction at Locarno; Vic and Flo Saw a Bear (2013), which won the Alfred Bauer Award at Berlinale; Boris without Béatrice (2016), Ghost Town Anthology (2019) and Social Hygiene (2021, 45th Mostra), winner of best director award at Encounters section at Berlin Film Festival.

 Filmmaker and journalist, she grew up between the USA and Egypt.
 She helped produce the Oscar nominated and Emmy award-winning documentary The Square (2013), where the 2011 Egyptian Revolution was chronicled from the frontlines.
 You Resemble Me is her directorial debut.